I’m committed to sharing my enthusiasm for learning and love of facts, data, and quirky history with as many people as possible.

 - organized engagement activities for the Human Library, an Oxford Psychology research project testing festivalgoers’ ethics at Burning Nest in Wales, including connection games where each visitor communicates their own expertise as if they were a book (“Don’t check out a book about bees – check out a beekeeper!”)

 - planned, delivered, and was awarded the Beacon Bursary Fund for The Bone Lab on Tour, a stall at the Green Man Festival to engage visitors in discussions of archaeology, anthropology, and evolution (children are remarkably insightful about Neanderthal behavior!).
 This grew out of Dig for Diaphyses!, a stall I was part of the previous year

-- lead of Leave No Trace for community festivals, encouraging participants to consider their environmental impact through foraging walks and discussions of landscape use (and planning logistics of waste and recycling)
+- head of Leave No Trace for community and music festivals, encouraging participants to consider their environmental impact through foraging walks and discussions of historic landscape use (alongside planning logistics of sustainable waste management and recycling)

 - coordinate walks with other London-based foragers to share knowledge

 - leading tours of the Thames foreshore focusing on archaeology of gender and class

 *Previously known as UCL Museums and UCL Public and Cultural Engagement (PACE)